pytroll/pytroll/web/source/quickstart_viirs.rst

 System (OLS) and is a broad band channel in the Visible and Near-Infrared spectral range.
 It operates with three different gains to optimise the sensitivity independant of illumination.
-We find a nighttime case with some moonlight, and make a histogram stretched display:
+We find a nighttime case with some moonlight, and make a stretched black and white image for display:

     >>> time_slot = datetime(2012, 8, 31, 1, 8)
     >>> orbit = "04365"